ArchipelagoMW/Archipelago/worlds/zork_grand_inquisitor/docs/en_Zork Grand Inquisitor.md

 This means that you can expect to access areas and be in a position to solve certain puzzles in a completely different order than you normally would.

-Subway and teleporter destinations are initially locked and need to be unlocked by receiving the corresponding item in the multiworld.
+Subway, teleporter and totemizer destinations are initially locked and need to be unlocked by receiving the corresponding item in the multiworld.
 This alone enables creative routing in a game that would otherwise be rather linear.
 The Crossroads destination is always unlocked for both the subway and teleporter to prevent softlocks.

-Inventory items necessary to complete time tunnels are revealed (and can be picked up) instead of directly inserted into the player's inventory.
-This is to prevent issues because they are only meant to be held by totemized characters.

-The blank spell scroll crate in the Spell Lab has been locked and requires an item to open it.
+Until you receive your first totemizer destination, it will be locked to Newark, New Jersey.

+Important hotspots are also randomized.
+This means that you will be unable to interact with certain objects until you receive the corresponding item in the multiworld.
+This can be a bit confusing at first, but it adds depth to the randomization and makes the game more interesting to play.

-As long as the rope is still attached to the well, you can travel back to the surface without dying by looking inside the bucket.
+You can travel back to the surface without dying by looking inside the bucket.
+This will work as long as the rope is still attached to the well.

 ## What item types are distributed in the multiworld?